learn-co-curriculum/phase-4-rails-resources-create/README.md

 ## Conclusion

-We've now seen how to handle the `create` action, and take data from the **body** of a request using the `params` hash.
-When Rails receives a request where the `Content-Type` is set to `application/json`, it will automatically load the request body into the `params` hash.
+We have now learned how to handle the `create` action.
 In the next lesson, we'll explore the `params` hash further, and talk about ways to refactor our code using additional features of the `params` hash.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. When making a `POST` request as opposed to a `GET` request, what additional property needs to be passed along with the `method` and `headers`?
+2. How do we access this additional information to use it in our controller action?

 ## Resources